 DISCUSSION:

 The bonding temperature of 1200 °C was chosen to maximize diffusion as small changes in temperature can greatly impact the kinetics of all diffusion bonding mechanisms.
 A temperature of 1200 ˚C is outside the brittle-ductile transition temperature range of STO.
 However, the sample underwent brittle fracture at this temperature.
-The catastrophic failure of the STO bicrystal was not unexpected as STO has ~ 0.5% ductility at 1200 °C. Also, the sample was held at a pressure of 140 MPa throughout the heating process and STO transitions through its brittle stage during this heating process where it provides 0% ductility21.
+The catastrophic failure of the STO bicrystal was not unexpected as STO has ~ 0.5% ductility at 1200 °C. Also, the sample was held at a pressure of 140 MPa throughout the heating process and STO transitions through its brittle stage during this heating process where it has 0% ductility21.
 Thus successful diffusion bonding of single crystals via the SPS apparatus necessitates an in-depth understanding of the temperature dependent plasticity behavior of a material.

 Two bicrystals were formed using a bonding temperature of 800 ˚C and a bonding time of 20 minutes.
-The bicrystal with a nominal misorientation of 4˚ was annealed for 50 hours and exhibited a bonded interface fraction 2.2x greater than bicrystals with nominal misorientation of 45˚ and annealed for 140 hours.
+The bicrystal with a nominal misorientation of 4˚ was annealed for 50 hours and exhibited a bonded interface fraction 2.2x greater than the bicrystal with nominal misorientation of 45˚, annealed for 140 hours.
 Annealing times longer than 50 hours did not reveal any significant improvement of the diffusion bonding quality.
-23However, the misorientation angle does effect the diffusion bonding quality.
+Annealing temperature and time were selected according to previous work in which the bicrystals were formed in a high vacuum furnace, similar to the SPS apparatus11.
+To ascertain if there was an impact of the annealing process on the diffusion bonding of these bicrystals, diffusion bond lengths were calculated and found to be 0.27 nm at a temperature of 1200 ˚C for 140 hrs23.
+The selected annealing parameters, therefore, only had limited impact on the diffusion bonding of the bicrystal.
+This analysis was further supported when the diffusion bonding of a bicrystal with a 45° twist misorientation was not successful for the same parameters utilized during annealing.

+While the selected annealing parameters did not significantly impact the diffusion bonding, the misorientation angle does have a pronounced effect.
 High-angle misorientation angles create a greater structural mismatch between the two half-crystals, which hinders cross diffusion and decreases interface bonding.
 For high misorientation angles, bonding temperature and time must be increased in order to have a larger successfully bonded interface fraction.

-11,2422
+Bicrystal formation via SPS processing techniques occurs at significantly accelerated times scales and moderate temperature ranges compared to the conventional hot press methods.
+This difference in processing parameters between conventional diffusion bonding and the SPS method is also seen in the formation of powder compacts and composites.
+As mentioned above, bicrystals formed via conventional diffusion bonding methods are formed at temperatures greater than 1400 ˚C with times scales ranging from 3 to 20 hours11,24.
+Using a SPS instrument, diffusion bonding occurs at a temperature of 800 ˚C with times scales ranging from 20 to 90 minutes.
+The SPS technique is then useful for the rapid diffusion bonding of bicrystals compared to conventional methods.
+Bicrystal formation by the SPS instrument also allows for experimental observation of the mass transfer mechanisms at a grain boundary with a selected misorientation.
+This experimental observation will provide more insight into the mechanisms underpinning the SPS technique.